RevenueCat/revenuecat-docs/rendered_docs/📈 Dashboard & Metrics/charts/subscription-retention-chart.md

     "4-0": "How are incomplete periods displayed in Subscription Retention?", "4-1": "The final, incomplete period of a given cohort is indicated with a hashed background.  \n  \nIt shows how many subscriptions are set to renew by the end of the period, taking into account the auto-renewal preference of the subscriptions.", "5-0": "How are introductory offers treated in this chart?", "5-1": "Introductory offers are not included in the Subscription Retention chart.
 A subscription's first purchase date is treated as the date of its first payment of the standard subscription period.
-This differs from other charts which include introductory offers in the definition of "paid" subscribers because our methodology for measuring retention requires that all transactions in a given subscription are of a single duration."
+This differs from other charts which include introductory offers in the definition of paid subscribers because our methodology for measuring retention requires that all transactions in a given subscription are of a single duration."
   },
   "cols": 2,
   "rows": 6,